PHACDataHub/nats-data-pipeline-demo/2-transformation-step-uppercase/README.md

-# 2 Processing Step - Uppercasing
+# 2 Transformation Step - Uppercasing

 This is an oversimplified example of the NATS messaging system.